-Sr. No. Particulars As at March 31, 2023 As at March 31, 2022

-1 The Principal amount and Interest due thereon r remaining unpaid to any supplier at the end of the accounting g

-year.

-- Principal amount 37.38

-- Interest due thereon

-2 The amount of interest paid by the buyer in term amount of the payment made to the supplier bey ns of Section 16 of the MSMED Act, 2006 along with the wond the appointed day during the year.

-- Principal amount 4 -

-- Interest due thereon

-3 period of delay in making payment (which have been paid by without adding the interest specified under this MSMED Act.

-- Principal amount 44.

-- Interest due thereon

-4 The amount of interest accrued and remaining u npaid at the end of the accounting year

-5 d payable even in the succeeding years, until such date when small enterprise for the purpose of disallowance as a MSMED Act, 2006. n -
+Sr. No. Particulars As at March 31, 2024 As at March 31, 2023 1 The Principal amount and Interest due thereon remaining unpaid to any supplier at the end of the accounting year. - Principal amount 56.38 37.38 - Interest due thereon 2 The amount of interest paid by the buyer in terms of Section 16 of the MSMED Act, 2006 along with the amount of the payment made to the supplier beyond the appointed day during the year. - Principal amount - Interest due thereon - 3 The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under this MSMED Act, 2006. - Principal amount - Interest due thereon - - 4 The amount of interest accrued and remaining unpaid at the end of the accounting year - - 5 The amount of further interest remaining due and payable even in the succeeding years, until such date when • - the interest due on above are actually paid to the small enterprise for the purpose of disallowance as a deductible expenditure under Section 23 of the MSMED Act, 2006.